List of legendary kings of Denmark: Chronicon Roskildense

 The Chronicon Roskildense refers to two separate kings named Gorm (historically only one, Gorm the Old, is known of), both of whom had sons named Harald (based on Harald Bluetooth).
 Furthermore there are two individuals named Sven (based on Sveyn Forkbeard), one the father of the second Gorm and the other his grandson.
 Both Svens invaded Anglia and overthrew a king (Aldradus or Adeldrad, both based on Æthelred the Unready).
 The second Gorm is succeeded by his son Harald, who is succeeded by the second Sven, who is temporarily replaced by Olaf Cracaben.
 After the second Sven dies, he is succeeded by Cnut the Great ("Kanutus"), and thereafter the chronicle begins to align more with accepted history.
 (Later, Saxo Grammaticus would not only retain these two kings named Gorm, but add a third; see below.)

-Ivar the Boneless ("Ywar"), son of Ragnar Lodbrok ("Lothpardus"), isn't called a king of the Danes in Chronicon Roskildense, but he is a king of the Norseman ("rex Normannorum") during the reign of Horik II and leads several kings of the Danes (the chronicle explains that, at the time, there were as many as five kings in Denmark: two in Jutland, a third in Fyn, a fourth in Sjælland, and a fifth in Scania) to destroy the kingdom of the Franks.
+Ivar the Boneless ("Ywar"), son of Ragnar Lodbrok ("Lothpardus"), isn't called a king of the Danes in Chronicon Roskildense, but he is a king of the Norsemen ("rex Normannorum") during the reign of Horik II and leads several kings of the Danes (the chronicle explains that, at the time, there were as many as five kings in Denmark: two in Jutland, a third in Fyn, a fourth in Sjælland, and a fifth in Scania) to destroy the kingdom of the Franks.
 He then leads a fleet to invade Britain (the Great Heathen Army).
 The Chronicon mentions several of his brothers (Ingvar, Ubbi, Byorn, and Ulf) as rulers of northern nations; Ingvar may be so named in reference to Adam of Bremen, who used the name Ingvar as a son of Lodbrok who ruled as King of the Danes.